Find and investigate malicious email that was delivered (Office 365 Advanced Threat Protection Plan 2)

 Dealing with suspicious emails

 Malicious attackers may be sending mail to your users to try and phish their credentials and gain access to your corporate secrets!
-In order to prevent this, you should use the threat protection services offered by Office 365, including Exchange Online Protection and Advanced Threat Protection.
+To prevent this, you should use the threat protection services in Office 365, including Exchange Online Protection and Advanced Threat Protection.
 However, there are times when an attacker could send mail to your users containing a URL and only later on make that URL point to malicious content (malware, etc.).
-Alternatively, you may realize too late that a user in your organization has been compromised, and while that user was compromised, an attacker used that account to send email to other users in your company.
+Alternately, you may realize too late that a user in your organization has been compromised, and while that user was compromised, an attacker used that account to send email to other users in your company.
 As part of cleaning up both of these scenarios, you may want to remove email messages from user inboxes.
-In situations like these, you can leverage Threat Explorer to find and remove those email messages!
+In situations like these, you can leverage Threat Explorer (or real-time detections) to find and remove those email messages!

 Find and delete suspicious email that was delivered

-Threat Explorer (also referred to as Explorer), is a powerful report that can serve multiple purposes, such as finding and deleting messages, identifying the IP address of a malicious email sender, or starting an incident for further investigation.
+Threat Explorer (sometimes called Explorer), is a powerful report that can serve multiple purposes, such as finding and deleting messages, identifying the IP address of a malicious email sender, or starting an incident for further investigation.
 The following procedure focuses on using Explorer to find and delete malicious email from recipients mailboxes.

 Go to https://protection.office.com and sign in using your work or school account for Office 365.
 This takes you to the Security & Compliance Center.